 Find out more about this topic on Better Health Channel

-- Alcohol and other drugs are a factor in many car accidents, causing death and permanent disability.
+- Alcohol and other drugs are a factor in many vehicle crashes, causing death and permanent disability.

 - In a small community a fatal car crash touches everyone.

 - Driving with a blood alcohol level (BAC) of 0.05 or more is not only against the law, but is very dangerous and irresponsible.

 - If you’re on P plates or L plates you are not allowed to drive with any alcohol in your system.

 - If you’re drinking, have a designated driver who won’t be drinking to make sure you get home safely.

 - If you are not the designated driver it doesn’t mean you should drink to excess.